SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence/index.md

 Threat intelligence is information that helps you prevent or mitigate cyber attacks.

+See the following articles to learn about Sumo Logic's threat intelligence capabilities.

 <div className="box-wrapper">
 <div className="box smallbox card">
   <div className="container">